Decentralized Online Regularized Learning Over Random Time-Varying Graphs: Main Results

 Then, for any given positive integer $h$, \ban && \widetilde\Lambda_k^h \ge\frac{\displaystyle\lambda_2\Bigg[\sum_{i=kh}^{(k+1)h-1}\E\left[\widehat \L_{\G(i)}|\F(kh-1)\right]\Bigg]}{\displaystyle 2Nh\rho_0+N\lambda_2\Bigg[\sum_{i=kh}^{(k+1)h-1}\E\left[\widehat \L_{\G(i)}|\F(kh-1)\right]\Bigg]}\cr && \times\lambda_{\min}\Bigg(\sum_{i=1}^N\sum_{j=kh}^{(k+1)h-1}\E\left[H_i^T(j)H_i(j)|\F(kh-1)\right]\Bigg)~\text{a.s.} \ean } \end{lemma}

-0.2cm \begin{remark} \rm{If the network structure degenerates into a deterministic, undirected and connected graph $\G$, and $H^T_i(k)H_i(k)\leq \rho_0I_{n}$, $i\in \mathcal V$ a.s., then the inequality in Lemma \ref{lemma5} degenerates to \ban \widetilde\Lambda_k^h\ge \frac{\lambda_2\left(\L_{\G}\right)}{2Nh\rho_0+N\lambda_2\left(\L_{\G}\right)}\lambda_{\min}\Bigg(\sum_{i=1}^N\sum_{j=kh}^{(k+1)h-1}\E\left[H_i^T(j)H_i(j)|\F(kh-1)\right]\Bigg)~\text{a.s.}, \ean which is given in \cite{xiesiyu1}-\cite{xiesiyu2}.} \end{remark}
+0.2cm \begin{remark} \rm{If the network structure degenerates into a deterministic, undirected and connected graph $\G$, and $H^T_i(k)H_i(k)\leq \rho_0I_{n}$, $i\in \mathcal V$ a.s., then the inequality in Lemma \ref{Alemma5} degenerates to \ban && \widetilde\Lambda_k^h\ge \frac{\lambda_2\left(\L_{\G}\right)}{2Nh\rho_0+N\lambda_2\left(\L_{\G}\right)}\cr && \times\lambda_{\min}\Bigg(\sum_{i=1}^N\sum_{j=kh}^{(k+1)h-1}\E\left[H_i^T(j)H_i(j)|\F(kh-1)\right]\Bigg)~\text{a.s.}, \ean which is given in \cite{Axiesiyu1}-\cite{Axiesiyu2}.} \end{remark}

 0.2cm Then, we give intuitive convergence conditions for the case with balanced conditional digraphs.
 We first introduce the following definitions.
-0.2cm \begin{definition} \rm{For the random undirected graph sequence $\{\G(k),k\ge 0\}$, if there exists a positive integer $h$ and a positive constant $\theta$, such that then $\{\G(k),k\ge 0\}$ is said to be \emph{uniformly conditionally jointly connected}.} \end{definition} 0.2cm \begin{remark} \rm{ Definition \ref{definition1} means that the conditional graphs $\G(i|kh-1)$, $i=kh,\cdots,(k+1)h-1$, are jointly connected a.s., and the average algebraic connectivity is uniformly positive bounded away from zero.} \end{remark}
+0.2cm \begin{definition} \rm{For the random undirected graph sequence $\{\G(k),k\ge 0\}$, if there exists a positive integer $h$ and a positive constant $\theta$, such that then $\{\G(k),k\ge 0\}$ is said to be \emph{uniformly conditionally jointly connected}.} \end{definition}